 Most of us are familiar with the concept that it is better to fix the cause than the effect.
 This idea is at the core of the Lean Manufacturing concept, created by Taiichi Ohno and Toyota.
 Lean Manufacturing was later developed into the Lean startup- movement inspired by Eric Ries that aims maximize the speed of learning.

 Even though we’re aware of this principle, we very often end up doing the opposite.
 It is natural to just fix the effect, as it is faster and the results are easier to see.
-Yet in the long run you lose time and money with this method, because, with the root cause unfixed, the same effect will occur.
+Yet in the long run, you lose time and money with this method, because, with the root cause unfixed, the same effect will occur.

 Our world is not lacking food, physical resources or talent.
 Yet we are wasting all of these in staggering amounts daily, especially human talent.
-We need improvement in use of the world’s resources, and for this AI is the most important technology.
+We need improvement in the use of the world’s resources, and for this AI is the most important technology.

-The significance of AI has been recognized widely, and all major technology companies are involved in developing ways to improve the technology and offer multiple ways to implement it to our lives.
+The significance of AI has been recognized widely, and all major technology companies are involved in developing ways to improve the technology and offer multiple ways to implement it into our lives.
 Even though the benefits of AI management tools are clear, strong incentives exist in the modern global market to fight against the “AI manager”.

 Technology is advancing faster day by day.
-AI management tools will be the most significant of all upcoming advances because they will make all other advancement faster.
+AI management tools will be the most significant of all upcoming advances because they will make all other advancements faster.
 Improving the technology and creating applications for it is not enough, as there are obstacles to solve before AI is widely taken into use.
 Finding ways to smooth the path for AI to enter our world is the second most important task we face now, right after AI itself.
 And these two tasks will be the last ones us humans will have to do on our own.